akeeba/contactus/README.md

-# Akeeba Contact Us
+# Akeeba ContactUs

-A simple contact form component for Joomla™
+A simple contact form component for Joomla™ 4

 ## What does it do?

-It lets you add a very simple contact form on your site.
+It lets you add a very simple contact form on your Joomla 4 site.
 Each contact category can have a different set of recipients.
 Also, each contact category can have an auto-responder.
 We built this for use on our site.

 ## Download

-Pre-built packages of Akeeba Release System are made available through [our site's Download page](https://www.akeeba.com/download/official/contactus.html).
+Pre-built packages of Akeeba ContactUs are made available through [our site's Download page](https://www.akeeba.com/download/official/contactus.html).

 ## No support - For developers only